Docs

 options

-Instead of passing a SuspenseQueryHookOptions object into the hook, you can also pass a skipToken to prevent the useSuspenseQuery hook from executing the or suspending.
+Instead of passing a SuspenseQueryHookOptions object into the hook, you can also pass a skipToken to prevent the useSuspenseQuery hook from executing the query or suspending.

 Properties